-e.
-Use the Cal OES Warning Center Dam Incident Report in Appendix I. Copy to City of Irvine Police Department.
+- d) City of Irvine Police Department notification calls will be made by multiple staff members to facilitate timely notifications. - e) Orange County Fire Authority provides fire service to Cities of Irvine and Tustin. - f) Use the Cal OES Warning Center Dam Incident Report in Appendix I. Copy to City of Irvine Police Department.

+Potential Failure Emergency Level

-ntial Failure En mergency Level This is [your name and position].
-We have an em Orchard Hills. ergency condition at Syphon Canyon Dam, Dam No. 1029.004, located in We have activa Potential Failu ted the Emergency Action Plan for this dam and are determining this to be a tree condition.
-At on , IRWD observed or verified that: enting predetermined actions to respond to a rapidly developing situation t in dam failure. neighborhoods, including: the C School, and Jef to evacuate the low-lying portions of the Stonegate and Woodbury Irvine Boulevard, Jeffery Road below Irvine Boulevard, and adjacent areas Crean Lutheran Athletic Complex on Portola Road, Stonegate Elementary frey Open Space Trail.
-In the event of a failure, large areas are expected to om Portola Road between Jeffrey and Sand Canyon to Trabuco Road west The dam could potentially fail as early as Reference the in nundation map in your copy of the Emergency Action Plan.
+We have an emergency condition at Syphon Canyon Dam, Dam No. 1029.004, located in Orchard Hills.

+We have activated the Emergency Action Plan for this dam and are determining this to be a Potential Failure condition.

+We are implementing predetermined actions to respond to a rapidly developing situation that could result in dam failure.

+Please prepare to evacuate the low-lying portions of the Stonegate and Woodbury neighborhoods, Irvine Boulevard, Jeffery Road below Irvine Boulevard, and adjacent areas including: the Crean Lutheran Athletic Complex on Portola Road, Stonegate Elementary School, and Jeffrey Open Space Trail.
+In the event of a failure, large areas are expected to be inundated from Portola Road between Jeffrey and Sand Canyon to Trabuco Road west of Jeffrey.

+The dam could potentially fail as early as.

+Reference the inundation map in your copy of the Emergency Action Plan.

 We will advise you when the situation is resolved or if the situation gets worse.

-I can be contacted at the following number: .

-If you cannot reach me, please call the following alternative number: .